|Dan Fiorella: Writer @ large||

 Is there anything that has a shorter shelf life than a topical sketch that isn't selected?
 Besides my Roseanne spec script?
 But I digress...It's rough.
 But sometimes it's only kinda topical.
 But, still, it doesn't get picked.
 It now just sits there, festering on your hard drive until you decide to blog about it because you never know (actually you do, but you do it anyway).
-Fitbits where the "next big thing" not so long ago.
+Fitbits were the "next big thing" not so long ago.
 I was hoping that by mixing a hot new fad with an old movie, it might lean it into "evergreen" territory.
-But then I ended it some cell phone current events, which pushed it back into "topical" land.
+But then I ended it with some cell phone current events, which pushed it back into "topical" land.
 Plus I was going for an epic scale on this stage skit.
 Not many groups I know have a cast big enough to mount it.
 So, here we are, for your reading pleasure,

 The FitBit Skit